openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ### Known Limitations
 1. Unable to execute [Reshape](ShapeInference.md) to change the number iterations of TensorIterator/Loop layers to apply the transformation correctly due to hardcoded values of shapes somewhere in the network.

-	The only way you can change the number iterations of TensorIterator/Loop layer is to use Reshape feature, but networks can be non-reshapable, the most common reason is that the value of shapes is hardcoded in the Constant somewhere in the network.
+	The only way you can change the number iterations of TensorIterator/Loop layer is to use the Reshape feature, but networks can be non-reshapable, the most common reason is that the value of shapes is hardcoded in a constant somewhere in the network.

 	![low_latency_limitation_2](./img/low_latency_limitation_2.png)

-	**Current solution:** trim non-reshapable layers via [ModelOptimizer CLI](../MO_DG/prepare_model/convert_model/Converting_Model_General.md) `--input`, `--output`.
-For example, we can trim the Parameter and the problematic Constant in the picture above, using the following command line option:
+	**Current solution:** Trim non-reshapable layers via [ModelOptimizer CLI](../MO_DG/prepare_model/convert_model/Converting_Model_General.md) `--input`, `--output`.
+For example, the parameter and the problematic constant in the picture above can be trimmed using the following command line option:
 	`--input Reshape_layer_name`.
-We can also replace the problematic Constant using ngraph, as shown in the example below.
+The problematic constant can be also replaced using ngraph, as shown in the example below.

 ```cpp
 	// nGraph example.
 How to replace a Constant with hardcoded values of shapes in the network with another one with the new values.